-- They have a different frequency in the metacommunity and also can have different abundances in the local community. - Hierarchical competition: species with lower numbers have a probability to replace species with higher numbers as in [5].
+- They may have a different frequency in the metacommunity and also different abundances in the local community. - Hierarchical competition: species with lower numbers have a probability to replace species with higher numbers as in [5].
+Thus a species with number 1 have a probability to replace species with number 2 and greater.
+The species with number 2 can replace species starting from 3.
+The probability of replacement is a parameter, when it is 0 replacement occurs only when a species dies.